What is a Stop Payment?

 For example, a stop payment request can be “stop payment on check number 555 for $1,000 written to John & John Clearing & Forwarding on November 1, 2020.”
 If the check has not been processed by the receiving bank, the bank will flag it to prevent it from clearing.

 When the bank executes a stop payment request, it prevents the check from clearing when the check recipient attempts to cash it at the receiving bank.
-However, unlike a bounced check, a stop payment is not permanent, and the request may remain in place for at least six months, depending on the financial institution.
+However, unlike a bounced check, a stop payment is not permanent, and the request could remain in place for at up to six months, depending on the financial institution.

-If the check is not traced or returned to the depositor within that period, the recipient can still cash in on the check.
-Still, some banks may allow account holders to extend the period when the stop payment remains active through a verbal or written order.
+If the check is not traced or returned to the depositor within that period, the recipient will still be able to cash the check.
+Some banks may allow account holders to extend the period when the stop payment remains active through a verbal or written order.
 Extending the stop payment may attract additional fees.

 Costs of Stop Payments